 The World Health Organization (WHO) and Centers for Disease Control and Prevention (CDC) produce detailed guidance on PPE:

-The CDC and WHO also produce detailed guidance on infection control for healthcare workers in West Africa:
+The CDC and WHO also produce detailed guidance on infection prevention and control for healthcare workers:

 A detailed history helps to clarify the level of risk for Ebola virus infection, as well as assess the possibility of other causes of an acute febrile syndrome.